 - The Logic of Science

 - The Scientific Parent

 - SCI-HUB – Free access to medical papers

 If you have any other resources that you think I should check out please let me know in the comments section.
-I am hoping that we can avoid emotion-charged comments and be constructive in order to find some real truths.
+I am hoping that we can avoid emotion-charged comments and be constructive about the topic.